Fossil hunters’ “bone wars” included Oregon sites

 It's probably just as well that no actual dinosaur bones were found here; the spiteful, unprofessional “cowboy paleontology” practiced by O.C.
 Marsh and E.D.
-Cope would have left Oregon's pioneer scientists profoundly unimpressed.
+Cope left Oregon's pioneer scientists profoundly unimpressed as it was.

 By Finn J.D.
 John — January 17, 2016